plz note, this is a service is offered to professional screenprinters

 Ty freelanced for a decade plus with his website Screenprintprepress.com, and is superexperienced at working remotely.
 He's got a professional solution for any pre-press problem you've got.

 Email your artwork to ty@sunnydaystshirts.
-Ty will send a paypal request for $65 (most likely).
-Once it's paid you'll have your easy-to-print separations by the next business day.
+Unless it’s a very large or complex project, Ty will send a paypal request for $65 (or send you a link to purchase in the store).
+Once it's paid you'll have your easy-to-print separations within a few business days.
+Sometimes it’s next day!
+Depending on how many projects are in queue.

 PrePress Services for Screenprinters:

-- Design: Check out Ty's portfolio here: sunnydaystshirts.com/tys-tshirt-illustration-portfolio .
-Art generally costs $65, $210 or $360, depending on the complexity.
-All art comes prepressed, separated and ready for print.
+Design: Check out Ty's portfolio here: www.behance.net/TyMeier All art comes prepressed, separated and ready for print.

 $65 minimum charge pays for an hour and a half of pre-press projects ganged up, so if you have smaller jobs send them together.
 'Ganged up' means artworks are a part of the same time-frame, same set of communications, etc, sent together and received together.
 The extra time doesn't carry over.